curl/curl/docs/cmdline-opts/get.md

-When used, this option makes all data specified with --data, --data-binary or --data-urlencode to be used in an HTTP GET request instead of the POST request that otherwise would be used.
-The data is appended to the URL with a '?' as a separator.
-Or with '&' if more data is provided (check --data for details).
+When used, this option makes all data specified with --data, --data-binary or --data-urlencode to be used in an HTTP GET request instead of the POST request that otherwise would be used. curl will append provided data to URL as a query string.

-Prior to 7.86.0 curl could again use '?' as a separator in some edge cases even if '?' was already in place.
+Prior to 7.86.0 curl could use '?' as a separator between data fields in some edge cases.

 If used in combination with --head, the POST data is instead appended to the URL with a HEAD request.